-- Security is usually taken very seriously especially when visiting government officials.
+- Identify and prepare a media spokesperson. - Security is usually taken very seriously especially when visiting government officials.
 When information given to you about an event is said to be 'confidential', it is so for a reason.
 Keep it that way. - Give the best information possible to all attendees. - Call and ask participants directly to attend an event.
 Don't just assume an invitation or flyer will get people to come when you need them. - Don't forget to say 'thank you' to all carers and speakers who attend an event.
 A simple 'thank you' goes a long way to assuring their support in the future.